Benedict-Ik/SI-Calculator/README.md

 ## Overview

-Here we begin adding logic to the application to make it functional.
+Here we add validations to the form to check if a field is left empty or an invalid input was required.

-We also rearranged our code by creating a separate file for the DropDownButton custom widget.

 The app allows users to calculate simple interest based on the principal amount, rate of interest, and term.